Australian state looks to beef up grid for solar, wind power

 The existing grid is much more geared to transmitting power from coal-fired power plants, while new solar and wind farms are generally being built in outlying areas with limited transmission capacity.

-Federal and state governments facing elections over the next six months are also desperate to drive down politically sensitive power prices and avert blackouts due to the rise of of wind and solar power and closures of older coal-fired plants.
+Federal and state governments facing elections over the next six months are also desperate to drive down politically sensitive power prices and avert blackouts with the increased adoption of wind and solar power.

 Improved grid connections giving power retailers better access to regions where there is surplus power from wind and solar could lead to A$2.4 billion of savings on energy bills out to 2040, New South Wales estimated.